dataform-co/dataform/content/docs/best-practices/best-practices.md

 ---
-title: Best practices to maximise efficiency
+title: Best practices for managing dataform projects
-subtitle: Follow best practices to build a project that will scale and maximise  your team efficiency over time
+subtitle: Follow best practices to build a project that will scale and maximise productivity
 priority: 2
 ---